Timothy S. McCune: Career

 In 2014, McCune was named president of Linear Integrated Systems, Inc., after the death of company founder John H. Hall.
-He is a member of the board of directors of Linear Integrated Systems and remains on the board of IWT.
+At Linear Systems, McCune devised and led implementation of the first production-quantity sub-nanovolt testing capability.
+In 2024, McCune retired from Linear Systems to pursue other opportunities.

-McCune published in December, 2017 a novel based on his travels to Afghanistan and Russia entitled, “Last Call in Kabul.”
+McCune published a novel in December 2017 based on his travels to Afghanistan and Russia entitled, “Last Call in Kabul.”
 The book peaked at No.1 on Kindle in the Russian Fiction subcategory and No. 8 in the War Fiction subcategory.

+In July 2024, McCune accepted a position with Qorvo, a large semiconductor design and manufacturing company, to develop and implement new marketing strategies for its QSPICE circuit simulation software authored by Mike Engelhardt.
+He is a regular contributor to semiconductor and national security policy publications.